Cam Sanders

-Cameron Ronald Sanders (born December 9, 1996) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Cameron Ronald Sanders (born December 9, 1996) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates.

 Amateur career

 Sanders attended Edward Douglas White Catholic High School in Thibodaux, Louisiana.
 He played college baseball at Northwest Florida State College for two years before transferring to Louisiana State University (LSU) for the 2018 season.
 He went 1–0 with a 5.59 ERA over 38 1/3 innings for LSU in 2018.

 Professional career

 Chicago Cubs

 Sanders was selected by the Chicago Cubs in the 12th round (368th overall) of the 2018 Major League Baseball draft.
 Sanders signed, forgoing his senior year of college baseball.
-He made his professional debut with the rookie-level Arizona League Cubs and was promoted to the Eugene Emeralds after one game, finishing the season with a 4.32 ERA over 16 2/3 innings.
-He spent the 2019 season with the South Bend Cubs, starting twenty games and going 8–4 with a 2.94 ERA and 84 strikeouts over 101 innings, earning All-Star honors.
+He made his professional debut with the Rookie-level Arizona League Cubs and was promoted to the Class A Short Season Eugene Emeralds after one game, finishing the season with a 4.32 ERA over 16 2/3 innings.
+He spent the 2019 season with the Class A South Bend Cubs, starting twenty games and going 8–4 with a 2.94 ERA and 84 strikeouts over 101 innings, earning All-Star honors.
 Sanders did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Sanders returned to action in 2021 with the Double-A Tennessee Smokies with whom he started 18 games and went 4–7 with a 5.32 ERA and 107 strikeouts over 89 2/3 innings.
 He returned to Tennessee to open the 2022 season and was promoted to the Triple-A Iowa Cubs in early May.
 Over 35 games (17 starts) between the two teams, he went 2–9 with a 4.94 ERA, 111 strikeouts, and sixty walks over 98 1/3 innings.
 Sanders played the 2023 season with Iowa and made 51 relief appearances, going 7-2 with a 5.15 ERA, 97 strikeouts, and 69 walks over 64 2/3 innings.

 Sanders was assigned to Iowa to open the 2024 season and also spent time with Tennessee, going 2-3 with a 5.83 ERA over 49 appearances.
 He elected free agency following the season on November 4, 2024.